dhermes/bezier/docs/abi/triangle_intersection.rst

    :type segment_ends_size: const int*
    :param int* segment_ends:
       **[Output]** An array (pre-allocated by the caller) of the end indices for each group of segments in ``segments``.
-For example, if the surfaces intersect in two distinct curved polygons, the first of which has four sides and the second of which has three, then the first two values in ``segment_ends`` will be ``[4, 7]`` and ``num_intersected`` will be
+For example, if the triangles intersect in two distinct curved polygons, the first of which has four sides and the second of which has three, then the first two values in ``segment_ends`` will be ``[4, 7]`` and ``num_intersected`` will be